VinoCellarVinoCellar

 What is the VinoCellar MCP server?

-It is a secure bridge between your cellar data and an MCP-capable client.
-After you authenticate, the assistant can call VinoCellar tools on your behalf, subject to your subscription and account rules.
+It is a secure link between your cellar data and MCP-compatible software.
+After the first connection, the assistant can read or update your inventory within your subscription and account rules.

-Which URL should I enter in my MCP client?
+Which address should I enter in my MCP software?

-The exact public URL is shown in the VinoCellar app on the MCP / access tokens screen (in-app route /app/mcp), under “MCP server address”.
-Copy it exactly—do not guess from an old screenshot.
+The exact address appears in the VinoCellar app on the MCP and access tokens screen, under “MCP server address”.
+Copy it exactly—do not transcribe it from an old screenshot.

 1. Open the app → MCP (or Settings → VinoCellar MCP → manage tokens).

-2. Copy the server URL from the dedicated block.
+2. Copy the server address from the dedicated block.

-3. In Claude Desktop (or another client), add an MCP server and paste that URL per the client’s current documentation.
+3. In your assistant (e.g. Claude Desktop), add an MCP server and paste that address following the assistant’s help or documentation.

 How do I create and use a personal access token?